Andrew Fisher

-Andrew Fisher (29 August 1862 – 22 October 1928) was an Australian politician and trade unionist who served as the fifth prime minister of Australia from 1908 to 1909, 1910 to 1913 and 1914 to 1915.
+Andrew Fisher (29 August 1862 – 22 October 1928) was the fifth prime minister of Australia from 1908 to 1909, from 1910 to 1913 and from 1914 to 1915.
 He held office as the leader of the Australian Labor Party (ALP), and was particularly notable for leading the party to its first federal election victory and first majority government at the 1910 federal election.

 Fisher was born in Crosshouse, Ayrshire, Scotland.
 He left school at a young age to work in the nearby coal mines, becoming secretary of the local branch of the Ayrshire Miners' Union at the age of 17.
 Fisher emigrated to Australia in 1885, where he continued his involvement with trade unionism.
 He settled in Gympie, Queensland, and in 1893 was elected to the Queensland Legislative Assembly as a representative of the Labor Party.
 Fisher lost his seat in 1896, but returned in 1899 and later that year briefly was a minister in the government of Anderson Dawson.

 In 1901, Fisher was elected to the new federal parliament representing the Division of Wide Bay.
 He was the Minister for Trade and Customs for a few months in 1904, in the short-lived government of Chris Watson.
 Fisher was elected deputy leader of the ALP in 1905 and replaced Watson as leader in 1907.
 He initially provided support to the minority government of Protectionist leader Alfred Deakin, but in November 1908 the ALP withdrew its support and Deakin resigned as prime minister.
 Fisher subsequently formed a minority government of his own.
 It lasted only a few months, as in June 1909 Deakin returned as prime minister at the head of a new anti-socialist Liberal Party.